usnistgov/spectrumdb/README.md

 Note: if you installed mongod as a service (see above), it should start when you restart windows.

-# Populating the db with new data
+# Example invocations

+Set up a dataset (the numbers below are just for illustrative purposes):

+   python populatedb.py -action create-dataset -dataset-name SanDiego -lat 32.715 -lon 117.161 -alt 100

 Populate the DB (assuming the data lives in e:\) as follows

-  python populate_db.py -dir e:\ -datasetName SanDiego -lat 32.715 -lon 117.161 -alt 100 -action populate
+  python populatedb.py -action populate -dir e:\ -dataset-name SanDiego

+Print the datasets in the Database:

+  python populatedb.py -action print-datasets

+Print all the metadata in the Database:

+  python populatedb.py -action print-metadata

+Delete a collection

+  python populatedb.py -action drop -dataset-name SanDiego

 Please do not put any spaces in the datasetName parameter (for example please dont use a string like "Virgina Beach".
 It is used to create a mongodb collection and mongodb does not like spaces in collection names!)